oxsecurity/megalinter/docs/descriptors/repository_syft.md

   Supports the following image sources:
     syft packages yourrepo/yourimage:tag     defaults to using images from a Docker daemon.
-If Docker is not present, the image is pulled directly from the registry. syft packages path/to/a/file/or/dir      a Docker tar, OCI tar, OCI directory, or generic filesystem directory
+If Docker is not present, the image is pulled directly from the registry. syft packages path/to/a/file/or/dir      a Docker tar, OCI tar, OCI directory, SIF container, or generic filesystem directory

   You can also explicitly specify the scheme to use:
     syft packages docker:yourrepo/yourimage:tag            explicitly use the Docker daemon syft packages podman:yourrepo/yourimage:tag            explicitly use the Podman daemon syft packages registry:yourrepo/yourimage:tag          pull image directly from a registry (no container runtime required) syft packages docker-archive:path/to/yourimage.tar     use a tarball from disk for archives created from "docker save" syft packages oci-archive:path/to/yourimage.tar        use a tarball from disk for OCI archives (from Skopeo or otherwise)